karton92/karton92/README.md

 # 👨🏽‍💻 About me:
 <h4>Hello!<br/>
-I'm an enthusiastic and goal-oriented Junior Frontend Developer with knowledge of HTML, CSS, JavaScript, React and NextJS seeking to utilize my actual technical skills and expertise to provide value to the future employer and contribute to create a lot of successful projects.
-I always aiming to take on new challenges and utilize my coding skills for developing new features and solving problems.
+ I'm an enthusiastic and goal-oriented Junior Frontend Developer with knowledge of HTML, CSS, JavaScript, React, and NextJS.
+I am seeking to utilize my technical skills and expertise to provide value to a future employer and contribute to the creation of successful projects.
+I always aim to take on new challenges and use my coding skills to develop new features and solve problems
 </h4>

 # 💻 My stack: